Home » Training for QuickBooks – List of Primary Classes » Discover (and Get!) What You Want from Your QuickBooks Accounting System (1010/Level 2)

 Discover (and Get!)
 What You Want from Your QuickBooks Accounting System (1010/Level 2)

-Welcome to, ‘What Do You Want from Your QuickBooks System?’ looking at ‘Today’s Needs & Future Plans’.
+Welcome to ‘What Do You Want from Your QuickBooks System?’ looking at 'Today’s Needs & Future Plans'.

-I couldn’t bury it all in the title but we’re also going to be looking at what’s happened in the past because that’s going to be a big indicator of the kinds of information you need to look at – and think about – for the future.
+I couldn’t bury it all in the title, but we’re also going to be looking at what’s happened in the past because that’s going to be a big indicator of the kinds of information you need to look at - and think about - for the future.

 So we’re going to cover today, generally, ‘What do you want from your QuickBooks system?’.

-- Gathering information: we’re going to spend quite a bit of time in this area.
+• Gathering information: we’re going to spend quite a bit of time in this area.
 Where you are is going to help determine where you want to go.
-So where you are, where you’ve been; we’ll go out and do some extensive information gathering in that area.
+So where you are, where you’ve been, we’ll go out and do some extensive information gathering in that area.
 And I’ll share some of the techniques that we use to get that information.

-- We’re also going to look at ‘what are some of the changes you’re looking at for the near future?’, as well as changes that are longer-term so that you can position yourself the right way.
+• We’re also going to look at 'What are some of the changes you’re looking at for the near future?' as well as changes that are longer-term so that you can position yourself the right way.

 So, hopefully, you can see what we’re covering [on the screen] - and this will be a little bit like a PowerPoint but just in a format that you can use better in the future.

 So, the people who are signed up for training, we’re viewing you as folks who have been around for a while and/or are acting in the role of assisting and advising the owner on financial matters and systems.
-You’re almost moved up into a consultant-type role as someone who really knows what’s going on in the accounting systems – or you’re in the process of knowing that – so, we want to deal with issues that you’ve run into at that level.
+You’re almost moved up into a consultant-type role as someone who really knows what’s going on in the accounting systems - or you’re in the process of knowing that - so we want to deal with issues that you’ve run into at that level.

-And also thinking about trying to get into something that’s going to be scalable as your company grows or gets smaller.
+I am also thinking about trying to get into something that’s going to be scalable as your company grows or gets smaller.
 We want to be able to fit [into] varying scenarios in the future as well as analyze some long-term trends.
-In order to do a good analysis of longer-term trends, you need to have a file that can look at a number of years in a row – so that’s something to keep in mind as well.
+In order to do a good analysis of longer-term trends, you need to have a file that can look at a number of years in a row - so that's something to keep in mind as well.

 So, to understand where you are and where you’ve been is important.